-Completed nomination forms and all supporting documentation must be submitted by December 10, 2022.
+Completed nomination forms and all supporting documentation must be submitted by December 15, 2023.

 Any faculty member, instructor, department head/chair, staff member, or student may make a nomination on behalf of an eligible individual.
 Self-nominations will also be accepted.

-- The nominee has created well-designed course materials and utilized appropriate teaching strategies to meet instructional goals.
+- Quality of Course Materials and Instructional Strategies: The nominee has created well-designed course materials and utilized appropriate teaching strategies to meet instructional goals.

 - Inclusivity: The nominee has demonstrated efforts to adopt inclusive teaching strategies to create an equitable and accessible learning experience for all students.